-In Figure~\ref{fig:datapass}, we give the comparison in terms of number of data passes.
-Note that \clvr~with block size $1$ and \textsc{pure-cd} perform best on all three datasets. \clvr~with block size 10 and \textsc{spdhg} with block size 50 have second-tier performance, while \textsc{pdhg} is worst.
-For the \clvr~algorithm, such a phenomenon is expected because smaller block size corresponds to smaller $\hat{L}$ in Assumption~\ref{ass:L-hat}, which corresponds to better complexity in terms of data passes by Theorem~\ref{thm:clvr}.
-Nevertheless, the consistency between empirical performance and theoretical guarantee for \textsc{spdhg} and \textsc{pure-cd} deserves further research as they have only been proved to have the same iteration complexity as \textsc{pdhg} so far.
-Empirically, on \texttt{a9a}, we find that \clvr~with block size $1$ has better performance than \textsc{pure-cd} in terms of number of data passes.
-Note that all performance curves contain spikes which are caused by the restart strategy.
-At the beginning of each cycle, the value of LP metric increases significantly, then decreases rapidly thereafter.
+Figure~\ref{fig:plots} provides a comparison between algorithms in terms of the number of data passes and wall-clock time.
+The spikes in all the plots are due to restarts: At the beginning of each restart cycle, the value of LPMetric increases significantly, then decreases rapidly.
+For the number of data passes (top row), \clvr~with block size $1$ and \textsc{pure-cd} perform best on all three datasets, \clvr~with block size 10 and \textsc{spdhg} with block size 50 have second-tier performance, and \textsc{pdhg} is worst.
+For the \clvr~algorithm, smaller block size corresponds to smaller $\hat{L}$ in Assumption~\ref{ass:L-hat}, which corresponds to better complexity in terms of data passes by Theorem~\ref{thm:clvr}.
+Nevertheless, the gap between empirical performance and theoretical guarantee for \textsc{spdhg} and \textsc{pure-cd} deserves further research because, to date, they have only been shown to have the same iteration complexity as \textsc{pdhg}. \footnote{The later paper \cite{alacaoglu22a} describes complexity results for a newly developed version of \textsc{PURE-CD} that exploits sparsity in $\mA$.} Empirically, on \texttt{a9a}, \clvr~with block size $1$ performs better than \textsc{pure-cd} in terms of data passes.

-Figure~\ref{fig:time} shows comparisons in terms of wall-clock time.
-Due to different per-iteration costs of each algorithm, and instruction-level parallelism \citep{hennessy2011computer} in modern processors, the plots differ significantly from those of Figure~\ref{fig:datapass}.
-Even with block size $50$, \textsc{spdhg} still has much higher per-iteration cost than \clvr~with the same block size.
-As a result, \textsc{spdhg} remains slowest for the sparse datasets \texttt{a9a} and \texttt{rcv1}, but is still faster than \textsc{pdhg} on the dense dataset \texttt{gisette}.
-Meanwhile, on all the datasets, \clvr~with block size $10$ is not best in terms of data passes, but due to cheaper per-iteration cost and potential acceleration by instruction-level parallelism, it remains fastest in terms of wall-clock time.
-On \texttt{rcv1}, the per-iteration cost of \textsc{pure-cd} is only about $60\%$ of that of \clvr~with block size $1$.
-Hence, despite having similar performance in terms of data passes, \textsc{pure-cd} is faster than \clvr~with block size $1$, but still slower than \clvr~with block size $10$.
+In terms of wall-clock time (bottom row of Figure~\ref{fig:plots}), because of different per-iteration costs of each algorithm and instruction-level parallelism in modern processors~\cite{hennessy2011computer}, the plots differ significantly from the plots for number of data passes.
+Even with block size $50$, \textsc{spdhg} spends the most wall-clock time for one data pass and is the slowest on sparse datasets \texttt{a9a} and \texttt{rcv1}, but is faster than \textsc{pdhg} on the dense dataset \texttt{gisette}.
+Meanwhile, while \clvr~with block size $10$ is not best in terms of data passes, it remains fastest in terms of wall-clock time on all datasets due to cheaper per-iteration cost and instruction-level parallelism.
+On \texttt{rcv1}, the per-iteration cost of \textsc{pure-cd} is about $60\%$ of that of \clvr~with block size $1$.
+Hence, despite having similar performance in terms of data passes, \textsc{pure-cd} is faster than \clvr~with block size $1$, but is still slower than \clvr~with block size $10$.